smartlyio/cassandra_range_repair/README.md

   --dry-run             Do not execute repairs.
-  --syslog=FACILITY     Send log messages to the syslog --logfile=FILENAME    Send log messages to a file
+  --syslog=FACILITY     Send log messages to the syslog --logfile=FILENAME    Send log messages to a file --exclude_step=node,step
+                        Exclude a specific step in the repair process
 ```

 ### Sample